Nonlinear frequency conversion is controlled by vacuum fluctuations: Generalized model

-To generalize our new insights, we have performed numerical calculations (see Supplementary Information, Theory).
+To generalize our new insights, we have performed numerical calculations (see Supplementary Material, Theory).
 We reveal the united effect of both the LDOS and the nonlinear polarization by tuning $Q$ and the switch pulse duration.
 Tuning $Q$ provides the means for changing the bandwidth of the resonant LDOS $\rho_c(\omega,z_c)$ and the amplitude of the vacuum LDOS $\rho_v(\omega,z_c)$.
-Independently, we control the bandwidth of the nonlinear polarization $P^{NL}(\omega_{pr})$ by tuning the switch pulse duration.
+Independently, we control the bandwidth of the nonlinear polarization $P^{NL}(\omega_{pr})$ in the calculations by tuning the switch pulse duration.

 Results for a low-$Q$ cavity switched by a long pulse are shown in Fig.~\ref{DOSCalc}(a-c).
 We see that the LDOS and the polarization conspire to yield a broad red-shifted frequency conversion down to $\icm{7740}$, with a concomitant blue depletion as far as $\icm{7860}$.
-While one naturally expects a cavity to be active over one linewidth $\Delta \omega_{c}$, Fig.~\ref{DOSCalc} shows that this intuition is erroneous; the bandwidth of frequency conversion strongly exceeds the cavity linewidth ($\Delta \omega_{c} = \icm{18}$), confirming our observation that light is generated in a continuum outside the cavity resonance.
+While one naturally expects a cavity to be active over one linewidth $\Delta \omega_{c}$, Fig.~\ref{DOSCalc} shows that this intuition is erroneous; the bandwidth of frequency conversion greatly exceeds the cavity linewidth ($\Delta \omega_{c} = \icm{18}$), confirming our observation that light is generated in a continuum outside the cavity resonance.
 It appears that a much broader extent of the cavity LDOS spectrum is significant to frequency conversion, which notably includes the vacuum LDOS that tunnels into the cavity $\rho_v(\omega,z_c)$, see Fig.~\ref{DOSCalc}(g).
-These results shed new light on the frequency-conversion spectrum (key feature (1)): the spectral output is much broader than the resonance and the internal color conversion is given by $P^{NL} \cdot \rho_c(\omega,z_c)$, which agrees well with the numerical results.
+These results shed new light on the frequency-conversion spectrum (key feature \# 1): the spectral output is much broader than the resonance and the internal color conversion is given by the product $P^{NL} \cdot \rho_c(\omega,z_c)$, which agrees well with the numerical results.